zukunft/zukunft.com/docs/code_functions_all.md

     \-- clone_reset - section for function clone_reset not yet defined that it should be construct and map in /user/user.php
     \-- cloned - section for function cloned not yet defined that it should be construct and map in /user/user.php
     \-- row_mapper - section for function row_mapper not yet defined that it should be construct and map in /user/user.php
+    \-- api_json_core - section for function api_json_core not yet defined that it should be api in /user/user.php
     \-- api_json_array_core - section for function api_json_array_core not yet defined that it should be api in /user/user.php
     \-- log_object - section for function log_object is expected to be log in /user/user.php
     \-- has_active_activation_key - section for function has_active_activation_key not yet defined that it should be set and get in /user/user.php